How to install mulching

 Landscaping

-The answer to 'how to install mulching' is to spread a 2-4 inch layer of organic mulch, such as wood chips or shredded bark, around plants and trees.
-Mulching helps retain soil moisture, suppress weeds, and improve the overall appearance of your landscape.
-Start by clearing any existing weeds or debris from the area, then apply the mulch in an even layer, being careful not to pile it against the trunks of plants.
+The answer to 'how to install mulching' is to spread a 2-4 inch layer of organic mulch around your plants and trees.
+Mulch helps retain soil moisture, suppress weeds, and insulate plant roots from temperature extremes.
+Start by clearing away any existing weeds or debris from the area.
+Then apply the mulch in an even layer, being careful not to pile it up against the stems or trunks of plants.

 Step-by-Step Guide